 The Cash Flow Statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
 The statement shows how the Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Authority are funded by way of taxation and grant income or from the recipients of services provided by the Authority.
-Notes 23 to 26 in the Statement of Accounts provide more for detail of specific movements in the year.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Authority are funded by way of taxation and grant income or from the

-- 23. Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Authority's future service delivery (for an analysis of investing activities see note 25 in the Statement of Accounts).
+- recipients of services provided by the Authority.
+Notes 23 to 26 in the Statement of Accounts provide more for detail of specific movements in the year. - 23.
+Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Authority's future service delivery (for an analysis of investing activities see note 25 in the Statement of Accounts).
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing, see note 26 in the Statement for details) to the Authority. - 24.
-Overall total cash and cash equivalents (cash equivalents are highly liquid investments that mature within a period of no more than three months and are readily convertible to known amounts of cash) have increased from £6.688m to £8.387m.
-This in part is due to the current treasury management strategy that sets specific criteria for investments (security and liquidity) and therefore cash may be held over the short term while suitable longer term investment opportunities are identified.

-- 25. The overall structure of interest rates has for some time meant that short term rates have remained lower than long term rates.
-In this scenario, the Authority's strategy has continued to be to reduce investments and borrow for short periods and possibly at variable rates when required, rather than seek new long term borrowing. - 26.
+Overall total cash and cash equivalents (cash equivalents are highly liquid investments that mature within a period of no more than three months and are readily convertible to known amounts of cash) have increased from £8.387m to £13.680m.
+This in part is due to the current treasury management strategy that sets specific criteria for investments (security and liquidity) and therefore cash may be held over the short term while suitable longer term investment opportunities are identified. - 25.
+The overall structure of interest rates has for some time meant that short term rates have remained lower than long-term rates.
+In this scenario, the Authority's strategy has continued to be to reduce investments and borrow for short periods and possibly at variable rates when required, rather than seek new long-term borrowing. - 26.
 Members are requested to consider the Statement of Accounts, attached as Appendix A, and delegate authority to the Chair of the Audit Committee and Director of Finance and Procurement to authorise them for issue.
 Once the Statement of Accounts have been authorised for issue the public will have access to the document via the Authority's website.
 A summary plain English statement of accounts is also available on the website. - 27.
-International Audit Standards require a letter of representation from the Authority to the Auditors confirming that the information in the financial statements is accurate and that all material information has been disclosed.
-The signature of the Chair of this Committee (which is approving the Statement of Accounts) and the Director of Finance and Procurement are required on the letter.
+International Audit Standards require a letter of representation from the Director of Finance and Procurement (S.151 Officer) to the Auditors confirming that the information in the financial statements is accurate and that all material information has been disclosed.
+The signature of the Director of Finance and Procurement is required on the letter.
 The proposed letter of representation is attached to this report as Appendix B for Members' consideration.
-Once the audit work has been completed the letter will be signed by the Chair of the Audit Committee and Director of Finance and Procurement and sent to Grant Thornton.
+Once the audit work has been completed the letter will be signed by the Director of Finance and Procurement and sent to Forvis Mazars.